Baton Blue (Pseudophilotes baton)

 140

 9830 F an unusual female, with strong blue scaling on the uph and the underside post-discal black spots appearing strongly on the upperside.
 I have never seen this elsewhere.
-This was actually the case - it wasn't a photographic transparency effect which can sometimes happen when the light is strong behind the subject.
+This was actually the case - it wasn't a photographic transparency effect which can sometimes happen with backlit images.
 185

 19961 F